 - Depreciation Can Result in Much Higher Deduction: Driving a newer, upscale vehicle can impact your brand in the marketplace.
 The amount of this impact depends on the types of properties you sell and customers who buy them.
 One of the benefits of purchasing an upscale business vehicle is its deductibility via depreciation.
 The vehicle may also qualify for Bonus Depreciation (which allow one to deduct more in the year of purchase than standard rules allow) and the Section 179 Expense (which allows the deduction of an elected portion of the vehicle in the year of purchase).

-The complexity and rule-change misinformation make depreciation-based return-errors all too common.
+- The complexity and rule-change misinformation make depreciation-based return-errors all too common.
 It is for this reason that I recommend that agents benefiting from actual auto costs hire a tax professional to prepare their returns.
-If, however, you’re a diehard do-it-yourselfer, this article covers the basics.
+If, however, you’re a die-hard do-it-yourselfer, our article, Realtors Estate Agents, Auto Depreciation covers the basics.

 - Poor Mileage Can Result in Higher Deduction: The IRS bases its standard mileage rate on average vehicle operating costs, including fuel consumption.
 As a result, agents who drive larger, high-profile vehicles or those with more powerful engines may benefit from the actual cost method.